kenjyco/settings-helper/README.md

 settings = sh.get_all_settings(__name__).get(sh.APP_ENV, {})
 ```

-The `get_all_settings` func returns a dict containing all sections other than
+The `get_all_settings` func returns a dict containing all section headers.
-'default'.
+'default' .

 - If a setting is defined in 'default', but not in a particular section, the
   setting in 'default' will appear under the section